larpchronicles/rules/rules-topics/12_production-skills.md

 | X | Ultimate Alchemical Reagent |

 ### Mining Products
-* Type of Ore is randomized, only the tier matters.
 | _**Material Tier**_ | _**Product**_ |
 |---|---|
 | I | Ore  |